anujmnit71/carbooking/ReadMe.md

 **Note** :
 Simplifications/Assumptions to keep things simple
-- car : properties like petrol/diesel or auto/manual are not added
+- car : properties like fuel type petrol/diesel or auto/manual are not added
+This could be added without much change.
 - repository and service layer for Car and User is not added and data will be inserted directly in db using csv
 - late fee is not considered (can be added easily)